DIVISION A - HORTICULTURE

 111 - Just for Fun—Largest Potato

-112 - Just for Fun—Mr or Ms Potato Head
+112 - Just for Fun—Mr, Ms or Mx Potato Head (in a real potato)

 113 - Tomatoes, cherry type, red, 3